eldoy/futest/README.md

 ```

 ### Commands
-- **test:** Takes a description and optional setup methods which will be called for you, then prints the message and line number.
+- **test:** Takes a description and optional setup methods, then prints the description and current line number.
 - **stop:** Stop test and print error along with line number.
 - **is:** Checks if something is true and stops if it isn't.
 See the usage section below.
 - **pull:** Pulls a URL and expose varibles with info you can use